SorellaLabs/brontes/book/cli/brontes/db/init.md

 # brontes db init

-For a given range, will fetch all data from the api and insert it into libmdbx
+Fetch data from the api and insert it into libmdbx

 ```bash
 $ brontes db init --help